London, National and International Removals and Storage

 How to move your treadmill, elliptical or stationary bike without damaging them in the process.
 This will be a workout on its own.

+Going green doesn’t necessarily mean to start composting and recycling everything that you can.
+You can begin with something small but significant.
 During a standard house relocation you will use somewhere around 20 and 30 cardboard boxes and at least one or two rolls of bubble wrap, not to mention the packing tape and paper.
 You can significantly reduce your expenses and the waste you will accumulate by adopting an eco-friendly approach to the whole situation.
 Here is how to do it:

 1. Use What You Have